João Valido

-João Nuno Figueiredo Valido (born 28 April 2001) is a Portuguese professional footballer who plays as a goalkeeper for Arouca.
+João Nuno Figueiredo Valido (born 28 April 2001) is a Portuguese professional footballer who plays as a goalkeeper for Liga Portugal 2 club Chaves.

 Professional career

 Valido is a youth product of Vitória Setúbal and Benfica.
 He was first called up to the senior team of Vitória Setúbal in 2019, before debuting with them in 2020.
 He transferred to the Primeira Liga club Arouca on 5 July 2022, signing a 3-year contract.

 International career

 Valido is a youth international for Portugal, having played with them up to the Portugal U20s.

 Personal life

 Valido was a Portuguese pentathlon champion in his youth.
 He has type 1 diabetes.